Debt Consolidation vs Debt Settlement

 Which credit card debt relief option is right for your credit and financial situation?

-Finding the right debt relief option can be tricky.
+When it comes to finding the right solution it may come down to debt consolidation vs debt settlement.
 Most people don’t know about these types of programs until they need them.
 As a result, finding the right solution is often left to guesswork.
-However, given that using the wrong debt solution can lead to even greater financial distress, it’s important to familiarize with these concepts so you can make an informed decision.
+However, given that using the wrong debt solution can lead to even greater financial distress, it’s important to familiarize yourself with these concepts so you can make an informed decision.

 What is debt consolidation vs debt settlement?